Why Therapy During Pregnancy Isn’t “Extra” — It’s Proactive

 Preparing for the Postpartum Season

-• Identify signs of mood changes early, before they escalate
+• Learn to identify early signs of mood changes before they escalate

-• Build confidence in your own voice and intuition as a parent
+• Build confidence in your own voice and instincts as a parent

 You Deserve to Feel Held, Too